-"Other monetary expenses" primarily correspond to costs for cleaning up, dismantling and/or maintaining sites as well as for reallocating assets within the Group.
+"Other monetary costs" primarily correspond to site maintenance costs, project management costs and the cost of reallocating assets within the Group.

 Expenses that do not meet the recognition criteria for provisions are presented under "Other costs for the year" and include items such as (i) the salaries of employees working out their notice period, (ii) the cost of redeploying manufacturing assets or retraining employees within the Group, and (iii) the cost of maintaining sites beyond the dismantlement period or the originally expected sale date.
-The proceeds arising on the sales of assets carried out as part of restructuring plans are deducted from "Other monetary expenses" when the sales are completed.
+The proceeds arising on the sales of assets carried out as part of restructuring plans are deducted from "Other monetary costs" when the sales are completed.

-As was the case in previous years, wherever possible the restructuring plans implemented by the Group in 2016 included assistance measures negotiated with employee representative bodies as well as measures aimed at limiting lay-offs and facilitating redeployment.
+As was the case in previous years, wherever possible the restructuring plans implemented by the Group in 2017 included assistance measures negotiated with employee representative bodies as well as measures aimed at limiting lay-offs and facilitating redeployment.

-In 2015, restructuring costs came to 100 million euros, breaking down as follows:
+In 2016, restructuring costs came to 33 million euros, breaking down as follows:

-(in millions of euros) Redundancy costs Asset impairment and retirements (1) Other monetary expenses Total Additions to provisions for restructuring costs 79 23 4 106 Reversals of surplus provisions (19) (2) (0) (21) Other costs for the year 8 0 7 15 TOTAL RESTRUCTURING COSTS 68 21 11 100
+(in millions of euros) Redundancy costs Asset impairment and retirements (1) Other monetary costs Total Additions to provisions for restructuring costs 13 20 7 40 Reversals of surplus provisions (11) (2) (0) (14) Other costs for the year 4 3 7 TOTAL RESTRUCTURING COSTS 6 18 9 33

-$^{(1) \ {\}it Deducted from the carrying amount of the corresponding assets in the consolidated statement of financial position.}$
+(1) Deducted from the carrying amount of the corresponding assets in the consolidated statement of financial position.